Shekh Morsalin: Youth

+Senior

 Morsalin was a late inclusion to the 35-member preliminary squad for the 2023 SAFF Championship in India, by Spanish coach Javier Cabrera.
 Despite being the youngest player, he made it into the final 23-member squad for the tournament.

 On 15 June 2023, he made his international debut by coming on as a 70th-minute substitute for Jamal Bhuyan in a 1–0 victory over Cambodia.

 On 25 June 2023, he scored his first international goal in a 3–1 victory over Maldives, in the 2023 SAFF Championship.
 In the following game, he scored the equaliser as Bangladesh came from behind to defeat Bhutan 3–1.
 The victory confirmed the country's berth in the semi-finals of the tournament for the first time in 14 years.
 He continued his SAFF Championship form by scoring against Afghanistan in a friendly match held in Dhaka on 7 September 2023.

 After missing the first round, Morsalin returned to the national team, coming on as a substitute against Australia during a 0–7 defeat in the 2026 FIFA World Cup qualification – AFC second round on 16 November 2023.
 On 21 November, Morsalin scored a long-range goal in a 1–1 draw against Lebanon in the following qualification match.
 His performance was recognised by the Asian Football Confederation, which named him one of the standout performers of the round.

+Morsalin missed the subsequent home and away World Cup qualifying fixtures against Palestine on 21 and 26 March 2024 due to injury.
+He later returned for the final two qualifiers, which ended in defeats against Australia and Lebanon on 6 and 11 June 2024, respectively.
+On 5 September, Morsalin scored in a 1–0 victory over Bhutan in a friendly match held in Thimphu.

 On 18 November 2025, in the final 2027 AFC Asian Cup qualification – third round home match against India, Morsalin scored the only goal to secure Bangladesh a win against their rivals after 22 years.

 Personal life

-In 2023, Morsalin graduated from Bangladesh Krira Shikkha Protishtan (BKSP) with a 5.00 GPA in his HSC examinations.
+In 2023, Morsalin graduated from BKSP with a 5.00 GPA in his HSC examinations.
 He has stated his interest in pursuing higher studies alongside playing professional football, and also that he has had the full support of his club, Bashundhara Kings.
 In September 2023, Morsalin was admitted to Dhaka University under its sports quota.

+Morsalin married Sejuti Binte Sohel on 29 November 2023.
+The couple divorced on 23 April 2025.

+Controversies

+In February 2025, a dowry-related legal case was filed against Morsalin by his then-wife.
+The case was withdrawn in April 2025.

+In October 2023, Morsalin and several teammates were suspended by Bashundhara Kings for breaching the club's rules by carrying alcohol during an AFC Cup trip.
+Morsalin was fined, and the suspension ended later the same year.